+1968 Consolidation of Jacksonville and Duval County made the city the largest in land area in the lower 48 states.

 1969 While parked on Florida Avenue, a white cigarette salesman shot at a group of black youth trying to break into his delivery truck.
 With one member of the group being shot in the leg, a large angry crowd formed upon hearing of the shooting.
 Several smaller groups began to riot along eight blocks of Florida Avenue.
 In response to the Halloween Riot of 1969, Dr. Arnett E. Girardeau, Chairman of the Community Urban Development Council requested Mayor Hans Tanzler to have the Jacksonville Community Relations Commission to investigate the cause of the riot and actions by local police officers.
 A special committee was formed that had five subcommittees to investigate various aspects of the event.
 Although containing many sound suggestions, the report produced by the special committee was never seriously implemented.

+1969 – Wendell P. Holmes, Jr. elected to the Duval County School Board.
+He would later become the 1st A-A chair.
+(1996 JBHC)

+1970 Jacksonville Rosenwald School #143/Westside Elementary (permit shows one story frame school moved to 1925 W. 13th Street – Susie B. Tolbert School.

 1971 Implementation of the desegregation case was transferred to U.S. District Judge Gerald Bard Tjoflat to re-work the plan.
 Because of a recent U.S. Supreme Court decision determining that the use of busing was an appropriate action for achieving desegregation, Judge Tjoflat ordered mass busing to integrate Duval County schools which proved to be a burden more on black students.

 1971 In June of 1971, a police officer shot and killed a black teenager, Donnie Ray Hall, on suspicion of being part of a group that had stolen an automobile.
 300 black demonstrators under the local NAACP chapter picketed the Duval County Court House.
 After the demonstrators dispersed, small groups started looting and burning buildings along Florida Avenue that continued for several days and escalated to other parts of the city.
 The Community Urban Development Council under Dr. Girardeau began documenting cases of police brutality and harassment and provided this information to Governor Reuben Askew.
-After a police officer was shot and killed with another one wounded, a grand jury investigated the recent incidents concluding that the actions by the Sheriffs Office demonstrated proper restraint, but recommended better communication between the police and the black communities.
+After a police officer was shot and killed with another one wounded, a grand jury investigated the recent incidents concluding that the actions by the Sheriff’s Office demonstrated proper restraint, but recommended better communication between the police and the black communities.